-An interview with Jean Fallacara, CEO of Z-SC1, interview conducted by James Ives, MPsych Research using temperature sensitive samples is estimated to be worth billions of dollars
+An interview with Jean Fallacara, CEO, discussing how Z-SC1 help to ensure safe sample storage at ultra-low temperatures, conducted by James Ives, MPsych Research using temperature sensitive samples is estimated to be worth billions of dollars

 , can you give me a brief outline of the importance of ultra-low temperature (ULT) sample storage to this industry?